The Bag Ball: Untucked

 The confrontation between Kandy Muse and Tamisha Iman during the corresponding episode of RuPaul's Drag Race: Untucked "sparked an eruption of fan opinions and is considered one of the best parts of the season", according to Screen Rant.
-It earned the two contestants a nomination in the Best Fight category at the MTV Movie & TV Awards.
+Ryan Shea of Instinct magazine opined, "kudos to the Drag Race people for not teasing Kandy & Tamisha’s blow up ahead of time.
+We had no idea what we were going into and it was something thrilling to watch from start to finish."
+The confrontation earned Kandy Muse and Tamisha Iman a nomination in the Best Fight category at the MTV Movie & TV Awards.